 The ECC recognises that for MFCN services to continue to be developed successfully and in accordance with the global IMT definitions, manufacturers and operators must be given the confidence to make the necessary investment.
 The ECC believes that the continued development of MFCN services will be facilitated by harmonised use of IMT spectrum across the CEPT, and a commitment by CEPT member countries to implement this Decision will provide a clear indication that additional paired and unpaired frequency bands, necessary for the future successful development of MFCN services of will be made available in a timely manner, subject to market demand, and on a Europe-wide basis.

-The ECC recognises that harmonised use of the frequency band 2500-2690 MHz must ensure that spectrum is available for MFCN systems while allowing administrations to respond to market demand.
+The ECC recognises that harmonised use of the frequency band 2500-2690 MHz must ensure that spectrum is available for AAS and non AAS MFCN systems while allowing administrations to respond to market demand.
+The least restrictive technical condition for AAS will complement the band plan to be used by MFCN systems in that band.
+This ECC Decision provides a harmonised band plan including 2x70 MHz for FDD and 50 MHz for TDD and SDL modes.

+[Review the sentence above about “confirmed current band plan” after public consultation as comments will be invited on the implementation of Alternative 2 (SDL) to assess whether this Alternative is still needed.]

+Compared to no-AAS systems, an additional BEM has been developed at 2690 MHz.
+As it has been mentioned in previous reports (see CEPT report 67 for example) as AAS systems cannot be fitted with additional external filters, TRP limits in OOB domain of AAS base stations 17dB higher than the OOB limits of non-AAS base stations (based on a single antenna connector) would result in a significant increase of restriction in 5G AAS BS deployment, in order to maintain the protection of radio astronomy sites.
+Therefore, there is a need for an additional BEM from 2690 MHz to 2700 MHz.

+It is noted that the spurious domain for the base station in this frequency band starts 10 MHz from the band edge and that the corresponding limits are defined in current ERC Recommendation 74-01 [16] (i.e. -30 dBm/MHz, which was assumed in the analysis).
+Measures applicable at national level, such as pfd limits in order to protect the various types of radars would remain applicable, noting that it may be more complex for operators to comply with the pfd limit since AAS systems cannot be fitted with additional external filters.

-ECC Decision of 18 march 2005 on the harmonised utilisation of spectrum for Mobile/Fixed Communications Networks (MFCN) operating within the band 2500-2690 MHz (ECC/DEC/(05)05) amended 3 July 2015
+ECC Decision of 18 march 2005 on the harmonised utilisation of spectrum for Mobile/Fixed Communications Networks (MFCN) operating within the band 2500-2690 MHz (ECC/DEC/(05)05), amended 3 July 2015 and AMENDED on DD Month 2019

 “The European Conference of Postal and Telecommunications Administrations,